 Each week your cohort will interact with the instructor during scheduled Zoom live-sessions.
 These sessions are in real-time to give you access to expert instruction, personalized support, and the network of professionals we are known for at Berkeley Advanced Media Institute.

-Instructor led live-sessions will be held each week on Wednesdays 5:30pm-6:30pm PST.
+Instructor led live-sessions to be determined.
 Optional Ask Me Anything live-sessions will be held on: dates coming soon.
 All live sessions are recorded for future viewing.

 We’re With You All The Way